grafana/writers-toolkit/docs/sources/writing-guide/markdown-guide/index.md

      style="float: left; margin-right: 5px;" />
 ```

-In most cases, use the markdown syntax rather than the HTML syntax.
-Only use the HTML if you need to change the image in ways unsupported by Markdown.
+In most cases, use Markdown syntax rather than HTML syntax.
+Only use the HTML if you need to change the image in ways that Markdown does not supported.

 ## Comments

-You can include comments that will not appear in published markdown using the following syntax:
+You can include comments that do not display in published output:

-\[comment]: <> (Comment text to display)
+`[comment]: <> (Comment text to display)`

-The word "comment" wrapped in "[]" followed by a ":," a space, "<>," and then the comment itself wrapped in "()."